aodendaal/aspnetboilerplate-core-ng/README.md

 ### __2.1.2__ AdminBSB
 Later versions of ABP use [AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign), a free admin panel that is based on Bootstrap 3.x with Material Design.
 You can find working examples of all the input and components [here](https://gurayyarar.github.io/AdminBSBMaterialDesign/index.html).

+### ABP API
+While not a requisite (since we're coving most of it in depth in this tutorial) the API specification is also available [online](https://aspnetboilerplate.com/api-docs/html/R_Project_Documentation.htm)

 ## Main Articles
 * [How to Initialize and Run a Clean Template](cleantemplate.md)
 * [Project Architecture](projectarchitecture.md)